Brazil's president pledges to hold dialogue with protesters

 The festive atmosphere that had attracted many students and even their parents to demonstrations over the past week took a big and possibly lasting hit on Thursday night.

-Two people died as a result of the protests, local media reported, including one death caused by a car ploughing into a crowd.
+Two people died as a result of the protests, local media reported, including one death caused by a car plowing into a crowd.
 More than 60 were injured in Rio de Janeiro alone.

 BACKLASH